-Melissa Beede has over seventeen years of experience protecting innovations in function and design in the areas of software, electronics, medical devices and consumer products.
+Melissa Beede has over 20 years of experience protecting innovations in function and design in the areas of software, electronics, medical devices and consumer products.
 She collaborates with her clients to understand their unique challenges and opportunities and strengthen their competitive positions.
-As counsel for startups, venture capital firms, Fortune 500 companies, universities and hospitals, she has helped her clients achieve business goals ranging from attracting financing to commercializing products to selling IP assets.
+As counsel for startups, venture capital firms, Fortune 500 companies, universities and hospitals, Melissa has helped her clients achieve business goals ranging from attracting financing to commercializing products to selling IP assets.

 Melissa’s practice is broad and deep and includes portfolio development, patent prosecution in the US and abroad, due diligence studies, product clearance assessments, licensing negotiations, litigation, and post-grant matters, such as reissue, reexamination and inter partes review.
 She has extensive experience in design patents, which she often avails as a low-cost, high-value component of an overall IP strategy.

 Her areas of technical experience include heart catheters, dialysis systems, sterilization devices, RFID sensors, electrocardiogram equipment, telecommunications, networks, data storage systems, locating devices, imaging systems, speech recognition platforms, consumer electronics, navigation systems, school and office supplies, and software applications.

 Melissa is recognized for providing responsive, client-oriented service.
 She seeks to continuously cultivate trust by delivering solutions that meet budgets, deadlines and commercial objectives.

-Melissa has been recognized as a “Rising Star” by Super Lawyers magazine for her work in intellectual property law for nine consecutive years (2009-2017).
+Melissa has been recognized as a “Rising Star” by Super Lawyers magazine for her work in intellectual property law for ten consecutive years (2009-2018).
 She has also repeatedly been named by the magazine as one of the “Top Women Lawyers in Massachusetts.”

 At Suffolk Law, Melissa was awarded an Academic Leadership Scholarship for being among the top five students in her section, “Best Brief” in Legal Practice Skills, and an American Jurisprudence Award in Administrative Law.

 At Tufts, Melissa was elected to several honor societies including Tau Beta Pi, Eta Kappa Nu and Golden Key, and won several academic awards including the Morris and Sid Heyman Prize for “academic achievement and future promise” among Electrical Engineering students, and the Class of 1898 Prize for “high scholarly ability together with a wide range of intellectual interests and competence."
 She served two terms as Co-President of the Society of Women Engineers.